DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 Was the data transferred from a geodatabase to a shapefile format?

-If so, there could be significant data loss since shapefiles do not support advanced features, such as time values in date field, null values, location subtypes (e.g, arterial streets, local streets), field type attribute rules (e.g, coded values, limited number ranges), and topography, as mentioned in Key questions to ask yourself.
+If so, there could be significant data loss since shapefiles do not support advanced features, such as time values in the date field, null values, location subtypes (e.g, arterial streets, local streets), field type attribute rules (e.g, coded values, limited number ranges), and topography, as mentioned in Key questions to ask yourself.
 In addition, the overall file size is limited to 2 gigabytes.
 See [Geoprocessing Considerations for Shapefile Output](https://desktop.arcgis.com/en/arcmap/latest/manage-data/shapefiles/geoprocessing-considerations-for-shapefile-output.htm)

 Where does the raw data come from, and how does it end up in this form?

 Data digitized from georeferenced images should cite the underlying georeferenced source.
 In addtion, the software and hardware used to produce and/or work with this data should be described.
 If ArcGIS was used, the version should be indicated.

-What aspects of the visualization are important? (geometry, color scale, distribution of data, etc.)
+What aspects of the visualization are important (e.g., scale, boundary lines, resolution, color)?

+What dates do the non-geospatial data cover (e.g., historic land use designations, historical railroad stations)?

+What dates do the geospatial data cover (e.g, cities, states, countries)?

 What kind of documentation or metadata about your data, data sets, or files has been created?